-The £5.6 million micro-grid project is part-funded by the Department for Levelling Up, Housing & Communities (formerly known as Ministry for Housing, Communities & Local Government) through the European Regional Development Fund (ERDF).
+The £5.6million micro-grid was part-funded by the European Regional Development Fund (ERDF) via the Department for Levelling Up, Housing & Communities (formerly known as Ministry for Housing, Communities & Local Government).

 - 1MW solar photovoltaic system – equivalent of 250 average domestic solar installations